gauravgupta97561/Credit-Card-Fraud-detection/README.md

 # Credit-Card-Fraud-detection
 Built a project on Credit Card fraud detection using Isolation Forest and Local Outlier Factor.

+Data Source : https://www.kaggle.com/mlg-ulb/creditcardfraud -> Click on Download(66 MB) link.
+Log into Kaggle.com from where you can download the data

 OUTUT :

 Isolation Forest: 645